 Pros and cons summary

-Teardrop implants are able to provide long lasting and natural looking results which is ideal for a significant amount of women.
+Teardrop implants are able to provide long-lasting and natural-looking results which is ideal for a significant amount of women.
 On the other hand this higher price for teardrop implants is the main drawback.
-Round implants on the other hand may be more suitable for women that are already happy with the shape of their breast.
+Round implants on the other hand may be more suitable for women that are already happy with the shape of their breasts.
+If you’re interested in learning about all of the different pros and cons to help you decide if breast implants are right for you, then please read this medically reviewed article.

 If you want a very natural look, teardrop implants may be the best choice.
 If you’re looking for a fuller, more voluptuous shape, round implants may be a better option.
 Ultimately, the best way to decide is to consult with a board-certified plastic surgeon who can help you choose the right implant that gives you the breast shape and fullness that you desire.